nablarch/nablarch-document/en/application_framework/application_framework/batch/jsr352/architecture.rst

 .. image:: images/chunk-flow.png
   :scale: 75

-1. Batch Runtime in JSR352 calls :java:extdoc:`NablarchStepListenerExecutor <nablarch.fw.batch.ee.listener.step.NablarchStepListenerExecutor>` as the callback process before execution of chunk step.
+1. Batch Runtime in Jakarta Batch calls :java:extdoc:`NablarchStepListenerExecutor <nablarch.fw.batch.ee.listener.step.NablarchStepListenerExecutor>` as the callback process before execution of chunk step.

 2. Sequentially executes the listener before executing the chunk step.

-3. `ItemReader` of chunk step is executed from the Batch Runtime of JSR352.|br|
+3. `ItemReader` of chunk step is executed from the Batch Runtime of Jakarta Batch.|br|
    `ItemReader` reads data from the input data source.

-4. `ItemProcessor` of chunk step is executed from the Batch Runtime of JSR352.|br|
+4. `ItemProcessor` of chunk step is executed from the Batch Runtime of Jakarta Batch.|br|

 5. `ItemProcessor` executes the business logic using `Form` and `Entity`.|br|
    * Writing and updating of data to the database are not performed in this step.

-6. Batch Runtime of JSR352 calls :java:extdoc:`NablarchItemWriteListenerExecutor <nablarch.fw.batch.ee.listener.chunk.NablarchItemWriteListenerExecutor>` as the callback process before execution of the `ItemWriter`.
+6. Batch Runtime of Jakarta Batch calls :java:extdoc:`NablarchItemWriteListenerExecutor <nablarch.fw.batch.ee.listener.chunk.NablarchItemWriteListenerExecutor>` as the callback process before execution of the `ItemWriter`.

 7. Sequentially executes the listener before executing the `ItemWriter`.

-8. `ItemWriter` of chunk step is executed from the Batch Runtime of JSR352.|br|
+8. `ItemWriter` of chunk step is executed from the Batch Runtime of Jakarta Batch.|br|
    `ItemWriter` performs results reflection processing, such as registering (updating, deleting) to a table and file output processing.

-9. Batch Runtime of JSR352 calls :java:extdoc:`NablarchItemWriteListenerExecutor <nablarch.fw.batch.ee.listener.chunk.NablarchItemWriteListenerExecutor>` as the callback process after execution of `ItemWriter`.
+9. Batch Runtime of Jakarta Batch calls :java:extdoc:`NablarchItemWriteListenerExecutor <nablarch.fw.batch.ee.listener.chunk.NablarchItemWriteListenerExecutor>` as the callback process after execution of `ItemWriter`.

 10. Sequentially executes the listener after executing the `ItemWriter`.
 (Execute in the reverse order of No 7).

-11. Batch Runtime of JSR352 calls :java:extdoc:`NablarchStepListenerExecutor <nablarch.fw.batch.ee.listener.step.NablarchStepListenerExecutor>` as the callback process after execution of chunk step.
+11. Batch Runtime of Jakarta Batch calls :java:extdoc:`NablarchStepListenerExecutor <nablarch.fw.batch.ee.listener.step.NablarchStepListenerExecutor>` as the callback process after execution of chunk step.

 12. Sequentially executes the listener after executing the Chunk step.
 (Executes in the reverse order of No 2)